 Interactive whiteboards – a board connected to a computer or projector with a display that can be manipulated by a mouse, stylus, or touch screen – have been slowly replacing traditional blackboards in classrooms across the nation.
-While many educators tout whiteboards as powerful and necessary tools that should be in every classroom, others continue use of the traditional blackboard.
+While many educators tout whiteboards as powerful and necessary tools that should be in every classroom, others continue to use the traditional blackboard.

 In this article, we will talk about the latest interactive whiteboards vs. Traditional blackboards to help better understand the differences between them.

-1. More Convenient for teachers to prepare and teach courseware
+1. More convenient for teachers to prepare and teach courseware

 2. Better interaction and collaboration

 The best interactive whiteboard solutions make collaboration among classroom stakeholders simpler than ever before.
 They allow annotations, manipulation of content, surveys, connection through smartphones and so much more.
 Collaborative activities have led to spikes in student interest in just about every research case study.